 Our subject today is faith.
 What is faith?
 Is faith only mental?
-James 2 suggests a negative answer.
-Faith is more than mere assent.
-Faith is trust, dependence, believe, obedience.
+James 2 says that faith is more than mere mental assent.
+Faith is trust, dependence, belief, obedience.
 Let us explore faith.

-Really, it is no wonder we struggle, for Paul's thesis statement in Rom.
-1:16ff is immediately followed by 1:18, and the first chapter of Romans only gets worse.
-Despite the good news, this message doesn't always seem good news.
+It is no wonder we struggle.
+Note that Paul's thesis statement in Rom.
+1:16 is immediately followed by 1:18.
+The first chapter of Romans only gets worse.
+Despite the good news, the message doesn't always seem good news.
 Sometimes it seems to be bad news.
 Perhaps because we tell people what they must do before tell them what God has done.
 Perhaps because it is not personalized.
 How can we personalize the gospel?
 How can we communicate good news?

 Faith depends upon starting with God, personalizing the good news.
 Believe that he is, that he rewards.
 Heb.
 11:6.

 It is true that God's wrath is revealed, and that truth goes on for at least two and a half chapters in Romans.
 Yet echoing in the back of our minds throughout those chapters is the simple promise of 1:17.
 What does it mean?
 The modern tendency toward self-righteousness is not good news.
 But as the book of Romans unfolds, we do not see self-righteousness, but a vicarious righteousness, imputed righteousness, reckoned righteousness, accounted righteousness.
 Those with such righteousness credited to their lives can live by faith, will live by faith.

 Not until we get to 3:21 (begin reading in 3:19) do we get to the rest of the story.
 Not only is a wrath of God revealed, but also a righteousness of God, apart from law, apart from legal obligation, apart from meritorious and demeritorious bookkeeping systems.
 In fact, this was ultimately in view in the law and the prophets.

 What is this righteousness?
 How does it work?
 Begin with God.
 How can I get in on it?
 Personalize the good news.